 Calculate Total Return and Compound Annual Growth Rate or CAGR

-You can learn how to calculate an investment's total return and an investment's compound annual growth rate, also known as CAGR, in just a few minutes.
-This should help you evaluate your investment performance more easily as you'll be able to gauge how much richer or poorer you are from your investments in various asset classes such as stocks, bonds, mutual funds, gold, real estate, or small businesses.
+Calculating an investment's total return and an investment's compound annual growth rate (CAGR) can help you evaluate your investment performance more easily.
+You'll be able to gauge how much richer or poorer you've become from your investments in various asset classes such as stocks, bonds, mutual funds, gold, real estate, or small businesses.